WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

   </p>
 </label>

-### Some tag names are reserved
+### Reserved tag names

-There are also some names which are _disallowed_ because they have existed in the HTML spec prior to the creation of custom elements.
+Some names are _disallowed_ because they have existed in the HTML spec before custom elements were added.
 These are:

 - `annotation-xml`
 - `color-profile`